NewPath-Consulting/wap-addon-wa-iframe/README.md

 0. Clone or download this repository directly in your WordPress site's `wp-content/plugins` folder.
 1. Browse to the "Plugins" page on your site, look for "Wild Apricot iFrame Add-on for WAWP", and activate the plugin.

+You must also obtain a free license to enable use.
+See the [NewPath website](https://newpathconsulting.com/wawp) to register for a free license.

 ## How to use
 1. Make a new post or page.
 Browse to the block inserter (`+` on the top left of the post editor).
 2. Find the Wild Apricot iFrame block in the Embeds section.